jaanga/jaanga.github.io/documents/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-This folder contains a number of guides to sources you can use to help learn aspects of [STEM]( https://en.wikipedia.org/wiki/Science,_Technology,_Engineering,_and_Mathematics ).
+* To supply a number of guides to sources you can use to help learn aspects of [STEM]( https://en.wikipedia.org/wiki/Science,_Technology,_Engineering,_and_Mathematics ).

-* Easy ways to view/browse lots of documents
+* Provide easy ways to view/browse lots of original source documents very quickly
 	* You don't go to the documents, the documents come to you
 	* Like radio buttons
 	* Like changing channels
+* Everything is FOSS forkable
+	* Very open licenses
+	* Very easy to access, mash-up, re-appropriate, whatever

 ### Vision
 <!--  a descriptive picture of a desired future state -->